-The per capita income in Glen Rock in 2010 was $28,447, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $113,788 for a family of four.
+The per capita income in Glen Rock in 2018 was $28,569, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $114,276 for a family of four.
 However, Glen Rock contains both very wealthy and poor people as well.

 The people who call Glen Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glen Rock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glen Rock include Irish, English, Italian, and Polish.
+Important ancestries of people in Glen Rock include German, Irish, Polish, Italian, and English.

 The most common language spoken in Glen Rock is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Polish and Italian.